-Location-based services (LBS) use real-time geo-data from a mobile device or smartphone to provide information, entertainment or security.
+Location-based services use real-time geodata from a smartphone to provide information, entertainment or security.
 Some services allow consumers to "check in" at restaurants, coffee shops, stores, concerts, and other places or events.
 Often, businesses offer a reward – prizes, coupons or discounts – to people who check in.
 Google Maps, Foursquare, GetGlue, Yelp and Facebook Places are among the more popular services.

-Location-based services use a smartphone's GPS technology to track a person's location, if that person has opted-in to allow the service to do that.
-After a smartphone user opts-in, the service can identify his or her location down to a street address without the need for manual data entry.
+Location-based services use a smartphone's GPS technology to track a person's location, if that person has opted in to allow it.
+After a smartphone user opts in, the service can identify their location down to a street address without the need for manual data entry.

 Uses of location-based services